Tulare Lake Basin

 While the containment has improved crop production, the high concentrations of salt and other wastes pose risks to waterfowl and shorebirds.

 The state’s Central Valley Regional Water Quality Control Board monitors Tulare Lake Drainage District as part of its job policing agricultural runoff.
-The district operates a 307-acre habitat restoration site to limit harm to waterbirds, primarily American avocet and black-necked stilts.
+The district operates a 307-acre habitat restoration site to limit harm to waterbirds, primarily American avocets and black-necked stilts.
 It also manages a 305-acre area designed as a winter wetland for dabbling and diving ducks.
 The site is designed to facilitate flooding and draining at different rates to create a mosaic of habitats for these birds.

 Long-term solutions for the Tulare runoff don’t come easily.
-Some of the local drainage managers believe the best solution is to build a drain to the Pacific Ocean, but state regulators say the economic and environmental costs would be too high.
+Some local drainage managers believe the best solution is to build a drain to the Pacific Ocean, but state regulators say the economic and environmental costs would be too high.

-Tulare Lake Basin and Land Subsidence
+Land Subsidence